noname536/portfolio/README.md

 This is still a work in progress.

-There is two folders in this rep one of them is projects from university and the other is small projects that i developed in my free time
+There are two folders in this rep, one of them is projects from university(BSc and MSc) and the other is small projects that i developed in my free time